CarlosLunaMota/Game-of-Life/The Game of Life masterclass.md

  * A cell will be alive in the next generation if and only if it has 3 neighbors or (it has 2 neighbors and is currently live)

-So we could avoid checking the current state of the cell unless it is absolutely necessary, and save some _relatively costly_ inclusion test, exploiting the short-circuit behavior of python's `and` and `or` operators.
+So we could avoid checking the current state of the cell unless it is absolutely necessary, and save some _relatively costly_ inclusion test, exploiting the short-circuit behavior of Python's `and` and `or` operators.

 ```python3
 def next_GameOfLife(universe):